General Conduct

 Your refund would be £760.00 – £468.00 = £ 292.00

 To ensure the safety of You, Your instructor and other road users Your driving instructor reserves the right to cancel any lesson if You are or if they suspect You are under the influence of drugs and or alcohol.
-If this occurs the full training fee for the period in question will be lost or charged.
+If this occurs the full lesson fee will be charged.

-2. Driving tests can be booked by You.
+Driving tests are to be booked by You, and you must have agreement from your instructor before you book your test.
 Driving test bookings always take priority over other lessons.
 Therefore, Your lesson may be postponed to allow for someone else’s driving test and vice-versa.
 Changes to lesson bookings as a result of this will be notified as quickly as possible.
-Test appointments must be notified to Your driving instructor as soon as they are known, otherwise they cannot guarantee to provide a vehicle for the test or any lessons just prior to it.
+Test appointments must be notified to Your driving instructor as soon as they are known, otherwise Your instructor cannot guarantee to provide a vehicle for the test or any lessons just prior to it.

 Three clear working days (Sundays and public holidays don’t count as working days) notice of test cancellation or postponement is required by the DVSA.
 Therefore to cancel a test booked for a Friday You need to do this online no later than the preceding Monday thus giving three clear working days (i.e. Tuesday, Wednesday and Thursday).
 Failure to provide the required notice will result in the loss of Your test fee.
 Your driving instructor cannot be held responsible for any postponement or cancellation of tests by You or the DVSA.
 However, your driving instructor will do all that is possible to arrange another test as quickly as possible and to help You to reclaim expenses from the DVSA if appropriate.

 In Your own interest You are advised to be punctual for Your lesson appointments.
-All such appointments should be recorded in Your Driving Skills Workbook (Appointment Record section) and checked where possible by Your driving instructor to ensure that mistakes are avoided.
+All such appointments should be recorded on the Totaldrive app and checked where possible by Your driving instructor to ensure that mistakes are avoided.
 Your driving instructor would normally wait for a maximum of 15 minutes before the lesson would be abandoned and the lesson fee forfeit or become due for payment.
 A reciprocal waiting time may become necessary if your driving instructor is delayed due to unforeseen circumstances.
 Any lesson time lost as a result of your driving instructor being late would be made up by your driving instructor either at the end of the normal lesson time if possible or at a later date.
 Any such shortfall should be recorded in the driving skills workbook lesson appointment section and initialled by your driving instructor.
-An appointment record card may be used as an alternative to utilising the appointment section in the Driving Skills Workbook.

 Safety is a shared responsibility between the driving instructor and You as identified below: